treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 ![Product filters](../../_assets/search-and-filtering/product-filters.jpg)

-Keep in mind that the locales filter appears when the "Multi-Languages" module is installed and input language options are configured by your administrator.
+Keep in mind that the locales filter appears when the "Multi-Languages" module is activated and input language options are configured by your administrator.
 Go to our [store](https://treopim.com/store/multi-languages) to learn more about the "Multi-Languages" module and its features.

 You can have one or more filters based on a certain field for all field types.
 The exception is field types that can be used as a filter only once (because there is no need for it), which are:
   - Boolean;